Replace Zodiac valve? Complete guide + tips for leaks

 Replacing a Zodiac valve: step by step

-Replacing a valve is relatively straightforward when you work carefully.
+Replacing a valve is relatively straightforward if you work carefully.

-Note: this procedure mainly applies to the most common semi-recessed Zodiac valves.
+Note: this method mainly applies to the most common semi-recessed Zodiac valves.

-With surface-mounted valves (such as type Z61928, for example), installation and removal may differ slightly.
+With top-mounted valves (such as type Z61928, for example), installation and removal may differ slightly.

 If you are unsure which type of valve your inflatable boat has, check this first before you start replacing it.

 If you only want to replace the valve insert, first unscrew the valve insert from the valve housing using a special valve wrench.
-In many cases this is sufficient to solve the problem.
+In many cases, this is enough to solve the problem.
 For this you can use the Z7057 valve wrench.

 If you want to replace the entire valve, including the housing, unscrew the complete valve using a valve wrench.
-Make sure the inner part does not drop into the tube.
-For the current valves (used on the Zodiac models from 2009 onwards) you can use the Z3286 valve wrench.
+Make sure the inner part does not fall into the tube.
+For the current valves (used on Zodiac models from 2009 onwards), you can use the Z3286 valve wrench.

 After removing the valve, check the seal.
 If it is worn, this may already be the cause of the problem.